ebi-ait/hca-ebi-wrangler-central/docs/SOPs/update_ena_runs_SOP.md

    $ mput *
    ```
    Please refer to [ENA documentation](https://ena-docs.readthedocs.io/en/latest/update/metadata/programmatic-read.html) for more details
-7. Run the submitter script.
+7. Run the submit_10x_fastq_files.py script.
 The `receipt.xml` and `report.json` file should be available after running the script.
    The `receipt.xml` will contain the ENA REST API response.
 The `report.json` will contain some report on which files were updated with the run accessions from ENA response.
    ```json
    python submit_10x_fastq_files.py <submission-uuid> <md5-filename> <jwt-token-from-ingest-ui> [--ftp_dir <parent-dir>]